 The International Baccalaureate® aims to develop inquiring, knowledgeable and caring young people who help to create a better and more peaceful world through intercultural understanding and respect.IB Mission Statement

 To this end the IBO works with schools, governments and international organizations to develop challenging programs of international education and rigorous assessment.

-AIS has been an IB World School since 1977, just 9 years after the IB Diploma Program began.
+AIS Vienna has been an IB World School since 1977, just 9 years after the IB Diploma Program began.
 We were the 72nd IB school to be authorized, now out of almost 5,000 schools worldwide.
 We are one of the most experienced IB schools in our region (Africa, Europe, and the Middle East) and the most experienced IB school in Austria.

 These programs encourage students across the world to become active, compassionate and lifelong learners who understand that other people, with their differences, can also be right.

 Most of our students follow the International Baccalaureate (IB) program, a demanding course of study designed to provide international students with a diploma that is recognized by many universities throughout the world.
 The IB grew out of the need for an acceptable curriculum that would meet the requirements of diverse national systems.
 The IB Diploma consists of six examinations.
-Three or four of these are taken at the Higher Level (HL) and the remainder at the Standard Level (SL).
+Three of these are taken at the Higher Level (HL) and three at the Standard Level (SL).
 In addition, a student must complete:

 Grades earned in each of the six examinations are added together to obtain a composite score.
 A minimum composite score of 24 points is typically required for the IB Diploma.
 There are some scores and certain combinations of scores, however, that may prevent a student from receiving the Diploma.
 In addition, many universities require more than the minimum 24 points.

 - General Regulations: Diploma Programme

 - AIS IBDP Inclusion Policy

 - AIS Admissions Counseling Policy